jfo/muhblog/src/post/stdwrite.md

 $ zig build-exe hello.zig -femit-asm --strip --single-threaded --release-small
 ```

-are in the end a bit extraneous to my ultimate point, which is that _hello
+are in the end a bit extraneous to my ultimate point, which is that _even hello
 world is complicated_.

-It is, canonically, the "simplest" program you can write, and it is built on top
+It is, canonically, the "simplest" program you can write, and yet it is built
-of _heaps_ of abstract complexity that for the most part, none of us ever
+on top of _heaps_ of abstracted complexity that for the most part, none of us
-really think about.
-Do you remember the first time you heard some systems
+ever really think about all that much.
+Do you remember the first time you heard
-engineer refer to C as a high level langauge?
+some systems engineer refer to C as a high level langauge?
 Did it sound weird?
-Do you
-remember the first time you realized that it actually _is_ a high level
+Do you remember the first time you realized that it actually _is_ a high level
 language?

+As programmers, our sharpest tool is abstraction, our strongest tool is
+abstraction, and our most useful tool is abstraction.
+It is in some sense the
+only thing we really do: turn information and transformations upon
+information into other forms of meta information that we manipulate with even
+more abstractions.
+The whole idea is that we deal with emergent complexity and
+then tuck it neatly beneath an interface of some sort and then don't ever think
+about it again until we have to.
+But it's still there, bubbling under the crust
+of the world we're continuously saying hello to, and it's worth it sometimes to
+dig down a little deeper and marvel at the gems.